 The resulting recycled water is used for 99% of campus irrigation, which would otherwise require "new" or potable water.
 Pepperdine stores the reclaimed water in two lakes on campus.
 The lakes are regularly cleaned and the material removed from the bottom of the lakes is used as a natural fertilizer throughout campus.

-Since 1987, Pepperdine University has operated an irrigation monitoring program specifically designed to conserve water and reduce runoff from campus.
+Since 1987, Pepperdine University has operated an irrigation monitoring program specifically designed to conserve water and reduce runoff from campus, called the Hydrogeological Monitoring Program (HMP).
 The irrigation schedule is administered by an advanced automated central control system based upon historical irrigation practices.
 The system adjusts according to current climactic conditions collected by on-site weather stations, inspection of plant health, and soil moisture estimates made by Pepperdine personnel.

 For the past 22 years, Pepperdine has come together on "Step Forward Day" to benefit the community and dedicate students to a lifetime of service.
-In 2009, more than 1,400 participants provided 4,200 hours of community service at more than 45 different locations.
-Some of the volunteers participated in beach cleanup activities to help keep the oceans free of trash.
-The Pepperdine Volunteer Center hosts ongoing environmental volunteer opportunities.
-Programs include a coastal cleanup day and creek cleanup.
+In 2013, more than 1,454 participants, including students, staff, faculty, family, friends, and alumni, provided over 4,300 hours of community service at 68 different locations in Los Angeles and Venture Counties.
+Some of the volunteers participated in beach cleanup activities to help keep the oceans free of trash

 Pepperdine maintains vegetation native to California's Mediterranean climate, which eliminates the need for irrigation and improves water quality.
 Pepperdine also uses compost in place of fertilizer, which benefits downstream water quality.
 Of the Malibu campus that is actively managed by FMP, 20% is managed completely organically or without fertilizers, pesticides, and other chemicals.

 Water Run-Off Conference